Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we first conduct numerical experiments to study the properties of the SZO methods with high-pass and low-pass filters.
-Then the performance of the proposed HLF-SZO algorithm is demonstrated on logistic regression, ridge regression, and two artificial test functions, compared with the residual-feedback SZO and two-point ZO method.
+In this section, we first study the properties of the proposed SZO methods that incorporate high-pass and low-pass filters.
+Then the HLF-SZO \eqref{eq:single:both} is tested on logistic regression, ridge regression, an artificial test function, and the linear quadratic regulator (LQR) problem, in the comparison with the residual-feedback SZO and the two-point ZO method.